mahafuz/Free-Stock-Images-Download-Websites/README.md

 > Many of these photographs are free from copyright restrictions or licensed under creative commons public domain dedication.
 This means > you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 > However, some photos may require attribution.
-I’ve done our best to identify which license they fall under but we still advise you to > do your own research and determine how these images can be used.
+I’ve done my best to identify which license they fall under but I still advise you to > do your own research and determine how these images can be used.

 ### 1. [pxhere](https://pxhere.com/en/)